victor-dp/robosat_geoc/docs/extensibility_by_design.md

 # How to extend RoboSat.pink:

-RoboSat.pink extensibility allows to custom or enhance only the components you need, and keep everything else as-is.
+RoboSat.pink extensibility design allows you to custom it easily to your specifics needs.

 ## Use an alternate Neural Network Model ##